yordis/yordis/README.md

 ### 🔭 I’m currently working on

-Primarily, on [straw-hat-team](https://github.com/straw-hat-team) organization, focused on React, Go, and Elixir ecosystem.
+Primarily, on [straw-hat-team](https://github.com/straw-hat-team) organization, focused on React, and Elixir ecosystem.
 Check my work out!

 ### 💬 Ask me about